 Many register and bit references in this document are written in general form.
 A lower case "n" replaces the Timer/Counter number, in this case 2.
-However, when using the register or bit defines in a program, the precise form must be used (i.e., TCNT2 for accessing Timer/Counter2 counter value and so on).
-The definitions in Table 17-1 are also used extensively throughout the document.
+However, when using the register or bit defines in a program, the precise form must be used (that is, TCNT2 for accessing Timer/Counter2 counter value and so on).

+The definitions in Table 41 are also used extensively throughout the document.

-Table 17-1.
+Table 41.
 Definitions

-BOTTOM The counter reaches the BOTTOM when it becomes zero (0x00).
-MAX The counter reaches its MAXimum when it becomes 0xFF (decimal 255). ТОР The counter reaches the TOP when it becomes equal to the highest value in the count sequence.
+воттом The counter reaches the BOTTOM when it becomes zero (0x00).
+MAX The counter reaches its MAXimum when it becomes 0xFF (decimal 255).
+TOP The counter reaches the TOP when it becomes equal to the highest value in the count sequence.
 The TOP value can be assigned to be the fixed value 0xFF (MAX) or the value stored in the OCR2 Register.
 The assignment is dependent on the mode of operation.

-17.3 Timer/Counter Clock Sources
+Timer/Counter Clock Sources

 The Timer/Counter can be clocked by an internal synchronous or an external asynchronous clock source.
-The clock source clk{T2} is by default equal to the MCU clock, $clk{I/O}$.
+The clock source $clk{T2}$ is by default equal to the MCU clock, $clk{I/O}$ .
 When the AS2 bit in the ASSR Register is written to logic one, the clock source is taken from the Timer/Counter Oscillator connected to TOSC1 and TOSC2.
-For details on asynchronous operation, see "ASSR - Asynchronous Status Register" on page 127.
-For details on clock sources and prescaler, see "Timer/Counter Prescaler" on page 124.
+For details on asynchronous operation, see "Asynchronous Status Register - ASSR" on page 117.
+For details on clock sources and prescaler, see "Timer/Counter Prescaler" on page 120.

-17.4 Counter Unit
+Counter Unit

 The main part of the 8-bit Timer/Counter is the programmable bi-directional counter unit.
-Figure 17-2 shows a block diagram of the counter and its surrounding environment.
+Figure 46 shows a block diagram of the counter and its surrounding environment.

-Figure 17-2.
+Figure 46.
 Counter Unit Block Diagram